 hills.
 This section is relatively easy by trailrunner standarts, but

 the surface is definetely different from what you usually discover

 during a (half)marathon.
 This might just slow you down enough to miss

 your PR even if the weather cooperates.
+Run it if you must or walk it for your safety.
 On the positive side, once you

 conquered Mount cuckoo, you will be running downstream towards the

 finish line and you get to see Heidi at the Oktoberfest aidstation for